This blog post was updated on January 17, 2020.

 In this 100% natural, vegan experience at The Phoenician, crystals and gemstones are placed on and around the body for healing energy, bringing peace, clarity, spiritual solace, and physical well-being.
 A gem polish exfoliation is followed by an enzyme peel, rose quartz gem clay application, and orange blossom oxygen infusion.
 Golden ice globes over a collagen mask complete the service after which you will feel like a million bucks.

 There are 41 treatment rooms at the serene JW Marriott Desert Ridge Resort & Spa with a recurring water theme featuring water-based treatment services.
 The signature Sami Zen treatment fuses time-honored traditions and customs of Japanese Zen and Sweden’s native people (the Sami), into a deeply relaxing experience choreographed to evocative Sami joik music.
-During the 90-minute ritual, you will receive a chamomile and pumice body scrub, warm herbal bath, birch-bud extract, a nourishing face treatment, and a heated bote (crystal concentrated) stone massage.
+During the 90-minute ritual, you’ll receive a chamomile and pumice body scrub, a warm herbal bath, birch-bud extract, a nourishing face treatment, and a heated bote (crystal-concentrated) stone massage.

-CIVANA Carefree is the first sustainable wellness resort to open in the greater Phoenix area (opening fall 2018) and uses solar energy and water harvesting for its spa building.
-Ethically sourced rose quartz crystals, protective turquoise, and obsidian are woven throughout the Sonoran Sea Facial treatment lending their energetic and chakra-balancing properties.
+CIVANA Carefree is the first sustainable wellness resort to open in the greater Phoenix area and uses solar energy and water harvesting to keep the building running.
+Ethically-sourced rose quartz crystals, protective turquoise, and obsidian are woven throughout the Sonoran Sea Facial treatment lending their energetic and chakra-balancing properties.
 After your treatment, the Yoga Lawn is the perfect place to watch the sunrise over the mountains.

 Know of any other great spa experiences in Phoenix?
 Tell us about them in the comments.